kdevar/sam-lambda-go/{{cookiecutter.project_name}}/README.md

 ## Deploy to sandbox

-1. Paste you credentials in the session terminal
+1. Paste your aws credentials in the terminal
 2. Run command
 ```
 make deploy_sandbox